MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 > [!NOTE]
-> If you are facing any issues in the submission or registration process, you can file a ticket here or write to us at ext_dev_support@microsoft.com
+> If you are facing any issues in the submission or registration process, you can file a support ticket [here][ExtensionsSupportForm] or write to us at *ext_dev_support@microsoft.com*

 <!-- image links -->